ambientkit/ambient/DEPLOYMENT.md

 # Set current project - replace the value with your own information.
 gcloud config set project my-sample-project-191923

-# Create a bucket in Google Cloud, enable versioning, and create blank site.json
+# Create a bucket in Google Cloud, enable versioning, and upload a
-# and session.bin.
+# blank site.json and session.bin.
 make gcp-init

 # Run a Google Cloud Build to build the docker image, push to the Container